 Afternoon tea is held in the Empire Restaurant daily for an hour from 3 p.m. although you have to call ahead and book earlier that day.
 Waiters serve the usual small sandwiches and cakes to individual diners.

-The Taste Bar (Deck 2): This little kiosk hands out small morsels of what's on offer in the dining room that night.
+Taste Bar (Deck 2): This little kiosk hands out small morsels of what's on offer in the dining room that night.
 It's only open in the early evening, so pop by on your way to the RedFrog Pub or a show.
 Two chefs make and serve the little bites on the spot.

-Nouveau Restaurant (Deck 10); AU$40 per adult; AU$12 per child: The reservations-only, 152-seat Nouveau Restaurant at the top of the ship features aged prime beef cooked to order, classic dishes such as surf and turf (beef and lobster), lamb chops, grilled fish and vegetarian options.
-There are also some 17 gourmet appetisers, entrees, soups, salads and desserts to choose from to make up a superb four-course meal.
-The service is excellent, the wait staff 'know their meat' so to speak and the sommelier will walk you through the wine list and help you choose the perfect vintage.
+Nouveau Restaurant (Deck 10); AU$45 per adult; AU$12 per child: The reservations-only, 152-seat Nouveau Restaurant at the top of the ship features aged prime beef cooked to order, classic dishes such as surf and turf (beef and lobster tail), lamb chops, grilled fish and lobster ravioli.
+There are also some 17 gourmet appetisers, entrees, soups, salads and desserts to choose from to make up a superb meal.
+Highlights include escargots, tuna tartare, lobster bisque and crab cake.
+We ordered all the sides: mash with wasabi horseradish, creamed spinach, steamed broccoli, mushrooms and baked potato with all the trimmings.

 The restaurant has its own bar, which is the perfect place for pre- and post-dinner drinks.
-One enters this lovely restaurant via lifts or via a somewhat scary see-through glass staircase.
-It's OK walking up, but going down the staircase is a little disconcerting, especially after a few drinks.
+Many of the officers also use this bar after their shift as it is tucked away from view.
+Nouveau is entered via lifts or via a somewhat scary glass staircase.
+It's OK walking up, but going down the see-through stairs is a little disconcerting, especially after a few drinks.

-Chef's Table (Deck 2): This wonderful degustation begins in the galley with free-flowing Champagne and the sampling of fine delectable morsels.
-This is followed by seven courses served in the Dancin' Nightclub where an elegant table set on the illuminated dance floor has to be one of the best experiences and best deals on the high seas.
-The experience is held a few times during a cruise depending on demand, with up to 10 and sometimes 12 people on each occasion.
-Beginning with a tour of the main galley with executive chef Soumen Banerjee, (or whoever is at the helm at the time) guests then stand around a table, watching all action, and enjoying appetisers such as little cornets of salmon tartare and beef carpaccio on an air pillow.
+Chef's Table (Deck 2): This wonderful degustation begins in the atrium with a glass of Champagne, before moving to the main galley for a tour with the executive chef or sous chef.
+Guests then stand around a table, watching all the action, and enjoying appetisers such as little cornets of salmon tartare, double-cooked lamb, and beef carpaccio on an air pillow with curly ribbons of apple.
+A mango sphere, delicately created to look like an egg yolk, bursts in the mouth.
 This part of the experience can be a little noisy as the pots and pans clunk away in the background but it's all part of the fun.
-The group then proceeds to the nightclub where a beautifully decorated table has been set up right under the mirror ball and disco lights (which are subdued).
-Here the seven dishes, many prepared using molecular gastronomy methods, are served on elegant crockery on a table with exquisite decorations.
-Dishes may include blue swimmer crab stack, duck textures, bisque, barramundi and Wagyu beef, while the dessert is likely to be a beautiful tasting plate of six or so sweet treats.
-While each dish appears small, they are rich and many people may find it a struggle to get through it all.
-Don't eat lunch is the best advice.
-With Champagne for starters and red and white wine served throughout the sit-down meal, it's hard to believe it only costs AU$75 a head.
-Book it as soon as you get on board and frock up for the occasion.
+The group then proceeds to Dancin' Nightclub where a beautifully decorated table has been set up under the mirror ball and disco lights (which are subdued).
+Here, another seven dishes, many prepared using molecular gastronomy methods, are served on elegant crockery on a table with exquisite decorations.
+Dishes may include blue swimmer crab stack, duck textures, tomato bisque and barramundi, but make sure you save some space for the Wagyu beef with bone marrow souffle.
+Dessert is likely to be a beautiful tasting plate of six sweet treats.
+If you can only fit in one, slice open the chocolate praline and scoop out the salty caramel centre.